The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Results

-In principle, this can be extended to the full $n$-dimensional likelihood for all angular-separation bins and combinations of redshift bins used in a weak-lensing analysis.
-For multidimensional distributions, however, although the covariance matrix only needs to be calculated once, the eigenvalues need to be evaluated for each set $t_k$ of coordinates on the characteristic function grid.
-Hence, this step becomes the computational bottleneck for multidimensional likelihoods, particularly, when several redshift bins are considered such that the pseudo-$a_{\ell m}$ covariance matrix also becomes large.
+In principle, this approach can be extended to the full $n$-dimensional likelihood for all angular-separation bins and combinations of redshift bins used in a weak-lensing analysis.
+Although the covariance matrix only needs to be calculated once per set of cosmological parameters, the eigenvalues need to be evaluated for each set $t_k$ of coordinates on the characteristic function grid for multidimensional distributions.
+Accounting for the scaling of the eigenvalue evaluation, the overall complexity is therefore $\mathcal{O}(N_{\mathrm{grid}}^{n} N_{\mathrm{field}}^3 \ell_{\mathrm{max}}^6)$ (see Sec.~\ref{sec:likelihood_charac}), where $N_{\mathrm{grid}}$ needs to be of $\mathcal{O}(10^3)$ to resolve the characteristic function.
+Additionally, eigenvalue computations quickly become memory intense due to the storage of intermediate results.
+Hence, this step becomes the computational bottleneck for multidimensional likelihoods, particularly when several redshift bins are considered where $N_{\mathrm{field}}$, and therefore the pseudo-$a_{\ell m}$ covariance matrix, becomes large.